envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Liskov Substitution Principle (LSP)
+##### Are you following the Liskov Substitution Principle (LSP)?

 The Liskov Substitution Principle states that objects of a superclass should be replaceable with objects of its subclasses without breaking the application.
 In simpler terms, child classes must be able to do everything their parent class can do.

 **Reference**: